oneapi-src/oneVPL-cpu/README.md

 # ![oneAPI](assets/oneapi-logo.png "oneAPI") Video Processing Library CPU Implementation

-The oneAPI Video Processing Library (oneVPL) provides a single video processing API for encode, decode, and video processing that works across a wide range of accelerators.
+The Video Processing Library CPU Implementation is a runtime implementation of oneVPL API for Intel CPUs.
+It provides video decode, encode, and processing capabilities that run on the CPU.

-This repository contains a CPU implementation of the specification.
+See the [oneVPL Specification](https://spec.oneapi.io/versions/latest/elements/oneVPL/source/index.html) for additional information.
+This is part of the [oneAPI specification](https://www.oneapi.io/spec/).

 ---